What are the Inventories?

 We have compiled the Inventories from exhibition and collection catalogs; reports received from individuals, collectors, and family members; and data gathered from special surveys -including the Save Outdoor Sculpture! program, a nationwide survey of outdoor sculpture.

 Daily we add and update records in the Inventories and we welcome additions contributed from owners.
-If you know of an artwork not yet listed in the inventories database, please send us a report.

 - Guidelines for Reporting Works (pdf, 16k)